337,000 LAPD Records Leaked: What Happened and How It Affects You

 Futureproof monitors your info for data leaks and helps you fix risks early.
 Get started to protect your information all year long.

-That’s the bigger shift in how breaches work today.
-Your data doesn’t stay in one company.
+This case also shows how breaches work today: your data doesn’t stay in one company.
 It moves across systems and tools you never see.

-You don’t need to track all of it.
+It’s not your fault, and you don’t have to track every step of your digital activity.
 But you do need one habit: pause and verify before you act on any message, request, or alert.